LearnersGuild/guide/Runway/README.md

 # Required Prep

-You need to make sure to have completed the required prep work below 1 week before your start date.
-If you fail to complete it, you must let us know, and we will withdraw your enrollment from the Guild.
+We said it before, and we'll say it again: you must complete all required prep work 1 week before your start date.
+Failure to complete prep work is grounds for potential withdrawal of your enrollment at the Guild.
 If you're withdrawn we will do our best to find you a future start date once you've completed the Required Prep, but can't guarantee it.

 You should set aside 40 to 100 hours for this prep work, depending on your existing experience and skill level.

 **Technical Prep**